PrimeAcademy/assignment-unit-1/README.md

 1. Go to https://primeacademy.io/student.
 2. Login with your email address and password.
 You will see a dashboard with your assignments.
-3. Click on the **Prework-Week 1** link.
+3. Click on the **Tier 1-Week 1** link.
 A form will appear in a modal window.
-4. In a new browser tab, go to the GitHub repo for your completed assignment.
+4. In a new browser tab, go to the **GitHub repo** for your completed assignment.
 5. Copy the URL in the browser bar.
 6. Return to the browser tab with the Prime assignment app.
-7. Paste your URL into the **Git Repo** input field.
+7. Paste your URL into the **Git Repo** input field, don't worry about the `site` input field for now, you can leave it blank.
 8. Optionally, add any comments you'd like to make to instructors in the **Comments** input field.
 9. Click the **Save** button to complete submission of the assignment.